 Membership Composition

 Composition of the Advisory Committee is intended to reflect the beneficial uses and users of groundwater, as defined by SGMA, in the Butte Valley groundwater basin.
 Established by a District resolution and further explained in this Charter, the committee currently consists of nine members that represent five distinct interest groups.
 Entities or affiliations on the committee will determine their representative however they choose, providing District staff an email or letter statement of their approved member.
-Current committee membership includes:
+Current committee membership can be found online at [insert URL] and includes the following:

 Page 3 and 4: